CBI Due Diligence Process for Second Citizenship 2026

 National Legislation

 Each CBI jurisdiction codifies its due diligence requirements in national law.
 Key legislative instruments include the following.
-All legislative references must be confirmed against current official gazette publications, as CBI legislation is subject to amendment.
+All legislative references should be confirmed against current official gazette publications, as CBI legislation is subject to amendment.

 | Jurisdiction | Primary Legislation | Regulatory Instrument |